Where formal planning education began in Canada ...

 The objective of the School is to produce qualified professional urban planners for the public and the private sectors and to equip them with the necessary intellectual and practical skills in this respect.
 Training is provided at the graduate (second-cycle) level, leading to the degree of Master of Urban Planning (M.U.P.).
 Upon completion of the two-year program of studies, graduates are expected to have acquired basic planning skills, a broad understanding of urban issues, and specialised knowledge in a field of their own choice.
 We also offer formal specialisations in Transportation Planning and in Urban Development and Urban Design, details of which are provided on the Programs page.

-The program of study offered by the School is fully recognized by the Ordre des urbanistes du Québec (OUQ) and the Canadian Institute of Planners (CIP).
-Graduates of the program can become full members of these professional organizations once having met their respective internship requirements.
+The program of study offered by the School is fully recognised by the Ordre des urbanistes du Québec (OUQ) and the Canadian Institute of Planners (CIP).
+Graduates of the program can become full members of these professional organisations once having met their respective internship requirements.
 The School is also a member of the U.S.-based Association of Collegiate Schools of Planning (ACSP); its students can become Student Members of the American Planning Association (APA).

 Building on tradition and responding to current concerns, the School approaches urban planning first and foremost as an effort to guide the physical development of human settlements.
 An emphasis on the built environment enables students to understand the concrete meaning and impact of the cultural, economic, and political processes that shape contemporary society.
 Thus studio work and individual projects deal with (sub)urban issues--including social disparity, technological change, globalisation, and ethnocultural diversity--through the actual experiences of territorially-based communities of practice.
 This focus on 'real-world' situations helps students prepare themselves technically for their work as urban designers, infrastructure planners, community organisers, policy analysts, private-sector consultants, and public officials.